 One lesson learned at UW is how attention spans are shrinking: people do not like to read extended text.
 Great research is often ignored because findings are buried in 400 page reports.
 I spearheaded TASCHA efforts to help researchers "daylight" key findings by creating briefs, policy memos, infographics, videos, etc. to make findings more timely, digestible, and viral.

 Lead UW researcher for two year investigation of technology-related learning opportunities for children at 38 Boys & Girls Clubs in four states.
 Coordinated a five person research team that considered technology within the larger context of afterschool programs and for preparing youth for the 21st-century workforce using interviews, site visits, focus groups, and surveys.

 We developed matrix conceptual models to systematically track variables across diverse sites.
 On one axis we listed key variables; on the other axis we listed research sites, or cases.
 We analyzed how each variable operated in a particular setting.
 This inductive method was useful for identifying patterns across highly varied contexts.
 It was also useful for persona creation.

 Much of our Microsoft work was for internal use, but here is a public facing academic paper that described our conceptual framework and our approach to evidence.

-I am looking for interesting work with bright, curious people.
-This portfolio is a take on my history as design researcher.
-I'm actually more complicated, versatile, and interesting;).
-Let's talk!
+I am a self-starter and a team player who's looking for interesting collaboration with bright, curious people.
+This portfolio is a take on my history as researcher, writer, and designer.
+While I'm proud of the work documented here, I'm actually more complicated, versatile, and interesting in person;).